Malang Regency: Administrative districts

-The Malang Regency is divided into thirty-three districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census.
-The table also includes the locations of the districts administrative centres, the number of administrative villages (rural desa and urban kelurahan) and offshore islands in each district, and its post codes.
+The Malang Regency is divided into thirty-three districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages (totaling 378 rural desa and 12 urban kelurahan) and offshore islands in each district, and its post codes.

-Notes: (a) the most southerly nine districts, all (except Dampit, Kalipare and Pagak Districts) having a coastline on the Indian Ocean, comprises 43% of the regency's area but has only 25% of its population.
-The next-listed 21 districts comprise the entirety of the urbanised Malang Valley, together with more rural districts to the east.
-The last-mentioned 3 districts, which all lie west of Batu city, are almost completely physically separated by Batu from the rest of Malang Regency.
+The most southernly nine districts - those listed first in the table below, all having a coastline on the Indian Ocean (except Dampit, Kalipare and Pagak Districts), together comprise 36% of the regency's area but have only 25.5% of its population.
+The next-listed 21 districts comprise the entirety of the urbanised Malang Valley, including the more rural districts to the east; these districts, together with the two cities (Malang and Batu) plus one district (kecamatan Purwodadi) of Pasuruan Regency constitute the Malang Metropolitan Area.
+The last-mentioned 3 districts, which all lie west of Batu city, are almost completely physically separated by Batu from the rest of Malang Regency; they cover 9.5% of the regency area, with just 6% of its population in mid 2023.

+Notes: (a) including one kelurahan - Dampit. (b) including 2 kelurahan - Sedayu and Turen. (c) including 4 kelurahan - Ardirejo, Cepokomulyo, Kepanjen and Penarukan. (d) including 2 kelurahan - Kalirejo and Lawang. (e) including 3 kelurahan - Candirenggo, Losari and Pagentan.

 Tourism

 The southern sector of Malang Regency has 39 natural beaches, 5 of which are frequently visited.
 Access to the beaches is limited and can be difficult for large vehicles.

 Balekambang Beach is 70 kilometres south of Malang City.
 The beach is 2 kilometers long with a Hindu Temple in Bali.
 Pantai Bajul Mati beach is a beach which is in between Balekambang Beach and Sendang Biru Beach.
 The name means "Dead Crocodile" due to a rock in the sea shaped like a crocodile.
 Batu Bengkung Beach is near Bajul Mati Beach and has a natural pool trap by the sand dunes.